CumulusNetworks/docs/content/cumulus-linux/Layer-3/Border-Gateway-Protocol---BGP.md

 {{%/notice%}}

-It is also useful to view the routing table as defined by BGP:
+It is also useful tTo view the routing table as defined by BGP:

     cumulus@switch:~$ net show bgp ipv4
     ERROR: Command not found